iay/shibboleth-build-docker/README.md

 ## amazoncorretto-17

 This is the same as `amazoncorretto-11` but providing Corretto 17 instead of Corretto 11.
-The expectation is that the next generation of Shibboleth Java products will be built on this platform.
+The next generation of Shibboleth Java products (specifically, v5 of the Identity Provider) will be built on this platform.

 It is also used to perform Maven "site" builds for some projects for the Java 11 platform.
 These builds don't currently work under Java 11 distributions.